 The Word for the World Training program seeks to develop the relevant attitudes, skills and knowledge needed for mother-tongue translators to successfully answer God’s call on their lives.

 - A deep reverence for God’s word and its power to transform lives.

 - A deep desire to communicate the message of scripture as accurately as possible based on an awareness that the real measure for quality of a translation is the ease and accuracy which his/her own people can understand the message of the scriptures.

 - A growing appreciation of the receptor language as the trainee translator discovers more and more of its versatility and powerful potential for expressing God’s word in a meaningful way.

 - A conviction that translation is teamwork and an ability to work harmoniously with other members of the team.
 This includes the ability and willingness to evaluate his contribution to the work of the team and to develop abilities that are needed.

 The skills and knowledge include:

-- To prepare candidates for a long-term future in the field of Bible translation including leadership and passing on gained expertise to new candidates
+- The preparation of candidates for a long-term future in the field of Bible translation including leadership and passing on gained expertise to new candidates.